chtenb/fate/README.md

 Fate
 ====
-Fate is a highly programmable text editor, mainly intended for programming purposes.
+F.A.T.E. is a highly programmable text editor, mainly intended for programming purposes.

 Documentation
 -------------